Nightwish2710/APCS-thesis-template/README.md

        1. Create a text box.
        2. Click on the text box, a panel on the righthand-side will appear, then choose the ``Text`` tab and you can see there is a font option.
        3. Click on the font option, choose ``custom``, choose ``Google Fonts``, then type the correct font name.
 For example, I want to use TNR so I type Times New Roman in the box.
-You can see the correct font's name in Microsoft Word.
+You can see the correct font name in Microsoft Word.

 * **Write Nôm script:**